Skip to content

 Who counts as a TPMO, and does the disclaimer apply to me?

 A Third-Party Marketing Organization is broadly anyone who markets, sells, or enrolls beneficiaries into Medicare Advantage or Part D plans and is not the plan carrier itself.
 That includes solo agents, agencies, FMOs, and lead vendors.
-If you are a TPMO, the standardized disclaimer applies — read verbally within the first minute of a call and displayed on marketing websites and materials.
+If you are a TPMO selling for more than one MA organization, the standardized disclaimer at 42 CFR 422.2267(e)(41) applies — conveyed verbally during sales calls prior to the discussion of any benefits, sent electronically over email or chat, prominently displayed on your website, and included in marketing materials.

 Is a verbal or electronic SOA acceptable?